 After completing his garden in 1929, Shamburger discussed the beautification potential of azaleas with Mrs. Sara Butler of the Tyler Courier Times Telegraph.
-Mrs. Butler not only encouraged Shamburger to promote azalea plantings in the city, but planted a number of bushes at her own home on Charnwood St.
+Mrs. Butler not only encouraged Shamburger to promote azalea plantings in the city, but she personally supported the effort by planting a number of bushes at her own home on Charnwood Street.

 That home site, along with several other gardens on Lindsey Lane, soon became springtime showplaces with their colorful azalea blooms, and Tylerites began buying the plants by the thousands.
 Some of the thick, towering azaleas at older homes on the Trail date back to the ‘30’s and ‘40’s.